 Like the ones seen in the game, tug banners normally consisted of circular umbrella-like canopies made from numerous strands of horse hair and mounted on poles.
 The use of horse hair reflected the nomadic warriors’ dependence on horses for their survival, both as a means of transport and as a food supply.
 The tops of the banner poles were often adorned with metal tridents or spearheads, the former being a symbolic representation of fire or, in some cases, the Three Jewels of Buddhism.

-Following the democratic revolution of 1990, the Mongolian government revived the ancient tradition of the Nine White Banners, which were used by their ancestors during peacetime.
-These modern-day banners symbolize the country’s peaceful transition from a socialist state to a modern democracy and are housed in the Government Palace in Ulaanbaatar.
+After the democratic revolution of 1990, the Mongolian government revived the ancient tradition of the Nine White Banners, which were used by their ancestors during peacetime.
+These modern-day banners symbolise the country’s peaceful transition from a socialist state to a modern democracy and are housed in the Government Palace in Ulaanbaatar.
 Visitors can see these banners on display in the city’s National Sports Stadium during the country’s Nadaam festival in July or during various state ceremonies throughout the year.

 As for the fictional troops of Batu Khan in Rise of the Tomb Raider, I guess they can rest easy knowing that their spirits live on in the form of some swish game graphics, guiding a new generation of would-be invaders towards the lost city.